adeshkumar1/http-server/README.md

 If the path is not found, it returns a 404 Not Found error.

-Connection Closing: After the response is sent, the connection is closed, and the thread exits.
+### Connection Closing: After the response is sent, the connection is closed, and the thread exits.

-Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-License
-This project is licensed under the MIT License - see the LICENSE file for details.